dennys-monteiro-daml/dennys-monteiro-daml/README.md

 ## You can call me Dennys!

 ### 💫About Me
-Born in 94, brazilian:brazil:, speaking portuguese, english, spanish Here are my studies cases and projects mostly done alone.
+Born in 94, brazilian:brazil:, speaking portuguese, english and spanish.
+#Here are my studies cases and projects mostly done alone.

 I am fascinated by technology, but by the other hand I'm lazy lol